lrmreyes/club-fair/README.md

-Purr-suit
+# Purr-suit

-club-fair-game
+A simple JavaScript game with a leaderboard, made for Computron's club fair booth.

+You're a cat that just loves lights!
+Move your cursor to each laser as fast as you can, and get as much points as possible!

+**Points system:**
-Red laser: 1 point
+-Red laser: 1 point

-Blue laser: 1 point + 1 second
+-Blue laser: 1 point + 1 second

-Green laser: 3 points
+-Green laser: 3 points